YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 Verification of the Amber23 CPU
 ===============================

-The BLIF file for the Amber23 core, generated using Listings \ :numref:`amber23.ys` and :numref:`adff2dff.v` and the version of the Amber23 RTL source that is bundled with yosys-bigsim, was verified using the test-bench from yosys-bigsim.
-It successfully executed the program shown in Listing \ :numref:`sieve` in the test-bench.
+The BLIF file for the Amber23 core, generated using :numref:`amber23.ys` and :numref:`adff2dff.v` and the version of the Amber23 RTL source that is bundled with yosys-bigsim, was verified using the test-bench from yosys-bigsim.
+It successfully executed the program shown in :numref:`sieve` in the test-bench.

 For simulation the BLIF file was converted back to Verilog using ABC :cite:p:`ABC`.
 So this test includes the successful